warmist/scripts/docs/gui/reveal.rst

 continue normal gameplay.
 If you want the reveal to be permanent, you can toggle the setting before you close `gui/reveal`.

+In graphics mode, solid tiles that are not adjacent to open space will not be rendered, but they can still be examined by hovering over them with the mouse.
+Switching to ASCII mode (in the game settings) will allow the display of the revealed tiles.

 Usage
 -----